Why washing your face or using a DIY mist is essential after these activitiesPosted on Feburary 21, 2022 Written by: 100% PURE ®

 #2: Working Out or Breaking a Sweat

-Don’t let the fear of breaking out deter you from those squats and planks – it’s key for stress relief and sustainable health.
+Don’t let the fear of clogged pores or breaking out deter you from those squats and planks – it’s key for stress relief and sustainable health.
 Working out may leave you with sore muscles, but it’s not the culprit of breakouts.
 Same is true for other sweat-inducing activities such as hauling grocery bags, spring cleaning, or chasing toddlers around.

 Breakouts occur by letting all the sweat mixed with any dirt and oil sit on your skin, which allows bacteria to proliferate and cause clogged pores.
 For clearer skin, you’ll want to maintain proper hygiene during and after excessive sweating, such as dabbing sweat with a clean towel, showering, or washing your face afterwards with a gentle cleanser.